 THE ITALIAN WARS

 A monumental and imposing richly carved French walnut trumeau chimneypiece.
-The generously moulded cornice lies above a dramatically carved arched central panel dominating the trumeau frieze.
-The panel depicts a scene of battle probably relating to the eighth Italian War (1551-1559) when Henry II of France declared war against Charles V ruler of the Holy Roman Empire.
-The panel is flanked on either side by two large carved horned and winged mythical beasts and the whole rests on the fireplace surround beneath.
+The generously moulded cornice lies above a dramatically carved arched central panel dominating the trumeau frieze and depicting a scene of battle probably relating to the eighth Italian War (1551-1559) when Henry II of France declared war against Charles V ruler of the Holy Roman Empire.
+The panel is flanked on either side by two large carved horned and winged mythical beasts and the whole rests on the wide and sturdy fireplace surround beneath.

 The deep shelf of the fireplace surround, with its carved alternating bossed frieze, sits above a pair of robust fluted columns with Corinthian capitals and stepped footblocks and the deep set fireplace opening is topped by a finely carved and decorative border detail.